jazz031195/Permeable_MCDS/README.md

 Once you have the directional data, you can use the create_pgse_file Python script located in the /useful_functions/ directory to generate a .scheme file with the desired parameters.
 This script automates the process, ensuring consistency and reducing manual errors.

+## SWC files

+To run a Monte Carlo simulation on a specific substrate, first create it using the tool of your choice (ex: CATERPillar).
+The path to the output that has the .swc must be put in the configuration file.
+An example of such a substrate can be found in /example_swc_files/.
+Information on this substrate can be found in the .txt file.

 ## Running the MCDS

 Once the configuration and scheme files are created, simply execute :